Donald Trump’s ZTE deal poised for Senate rollback

 The White House didn’t respond Monday evening to a request for comment on the Senate’s pushback.

 ZTE was first fined by the U.S. government for violating the Iran and North Korea sanctions.
-But after the U.S. government determined the company lied about its clean-up efforts, the Commerce Department imposed the death sentence, banning U.S. businesses selling parts to ZTE, effectively kneecapping the company.
+But after the U.S. government determined the company lied about its clean-up efforts, the Commerce Department imposed the death sentence, banning U.S. businesses from selling parts to ZTE, effectively kneecapping the company.

 After Mr. Trump stepped in, the Commerce Department changed its mind and ordered the $1 billion fine, and said the U.S. would send a compliance team to oversee the company’s operations.